 Traveling to different locations in Kenya may be done via road or small airplane.
 The most efficient way is by airplane – that’s why you need to travel light.
 I mean super light.
 Like a duffle bag plus hand-bag/computer bag for a 2-week trip.
 The camps will do your laundry daily.

-We bid farewell to ME to WE and continued our safari in the Maasai Mara at Little Governor’s Camp.
+We bid farewell to ME to WE and continued our safari in the Masai Mara at Little Governor’s Camp.
 This is a fantastic property on the river and marsh.
 We saw hippos and elephants every day.
 In fact, you have to cross the river to get to the camp!!
-It was here in the Maasai Mara during our twice daily safaris that we finally saw our lions and leopard.
+It was here in the Masai Mara during our twice daily safaris that we finally saw our lions and leopard.

 With each of our camps, we were extremely careful to ensure that we followed the security guidelines.
 We were in the “wild” and the local wildlife had the “right of way”.
 One day, we had to briefly leave our lunch tables on the lawn and move to the lobby to allow an elephant to pass through the camp.
 Click here to see a quick video.